OmerGronich/budgetello/README.md

 This project was created for the [e-square](https://e-square.io/) front end booster program.

-It is A kanban style budget management tool
+It is a kanban style budget management tool that allows you to:
 * track income & expenses
 * track stocks
-* See detailed summary of your net worth, net income & saving targets.
+* See detailed a summary of your net worth, net income & savings

 ## Tech stack: